ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/optimize_amp.md

 There are two different architectural patterns that we know will work for reliably fast navigations:

-*   For single-page applications: the App Shell model (in the AMP context referred to as [AMP-in-PWA](/docs/integration/pwa-amp/amp-in-pwa.html)).
+*   For single-page applications: the App Shell model (in the AMP context referred to as [AMP-in-PWA]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/integrate/amp-in-pwa.md', locale=doc.locale).url.path}})).
 This pattern requires a service worker to upgrade an AMP document to the app-shell-based PWA experience.
 *   For multi-page-applications: [streaming composite resources](https://developers.google.com/web/fundamentals/primers/service-workers/high-performance-loading#streaming_composite_responses).
 A service worker caches the static header and footer and uses streaming to instantly return a cached, partial response while loading the content.

 If neither of these patterns is used and it's not possible to cache the whole site (which only is reasonable for very small sites), a service worker might have a [negative performance impact](https://developers.google.com/web/updates/2017/02/navigation-preload).
 The best thing in this case is to **not** use a service worker.